-How Does Blue Lightning Work?
+How Does the Blue Lightning Initiative Work?

 How can airlines participate?